ethereum-optimism/community-hub/src/docs/guides/nft.md

 lang: en-US
 ---

-A typical NFT ecosystem consists of creators (supply), marketplaces, and buyers/traders (demand) built on top of infrastructures that enable algorithmic generation of art, deployment of smart contracts and access to NFT market intelligence.
+An NFT ecosystem consists of creators (supply), marketplaces, and buyers/traders (demand) built on top of infrastructures that enable algorithmic generation of art, deployment of smart contracts and access to NFT market intelligence.

+[Click here for statistics abou NFTs on Optimism][https://dune.com/oplabspbc/optimism-nft-secondary-marketplaces]

 ## The Optimism NFT ecosystem